TITLE IX – SEXUAL MISCONDUCT POLICY

 I. Appeal of Findings of Investigation

 All parties to the complaint may appeal the findings and recommendation of the Title IX Coordinator.
 All grounds for appeal shall be based on the emergence of new evidence that was previously unavailable, or the grounds that some aspect of this policy or procedure was not adequately followed.
-The sole method of appeal shall be the impartial review by the University Provost, provided that he was not involved as a party or witness to the investigation, in which case the appeal shall instead by reviewed by the University President.
+The sole method of appeal shall be the impartial review by the Vice President for Academics, provided that he was not involved as a party or witness to the investigation, in which case the appeal shall instead by reviewed by the University President.
 Any appeal must be filed within 10 days of the Title IX Coordinator’s decision.
-The Provost, or the President in his stead, shall render a decision on the appeal within 10 days of receipt of the appeal.
+The Vice President for Academics, or the President in his stead, shall render a decision on the appeal within 10 days of receipt of the appeal.